CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/appengine-plugin/ae-controllers.md

 }
 ```

-To access services in secure controllers, use `GetService<T>` in the constructor.
+To access services in secure controllers, use `GetService<T>` in the method body or inject them in costructor.

 >**Note**: In non-secure controllers, only application-scope services are accessible.